hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 6. Start Hasura and Postgres using docker-compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since MySQL is now setup with all the data from graph.cool, we need to create Hasura and Postgres instance to proceed.
+Since MySQL is now set up with all the data from graph.cool, we need to create Hasura and Postgres instance to proceed.

-Refer the :ref:`Getting started <docker_simple>` guide to setup Hasura using ``docker-compose``.
+Refer to the :ref:`Getting started <docker_simple>` guide to setup Hasura using ``docker-compose``.

 We will use ``pgloader`` to migrate from MySQL to Postgres.
-Refer their `installation guide <https://github.com/dimitri/pgloader>`__ for setting this up.
+Refer to their `installation guide <https://github.com/dimitri/pgloader>`__ for setting this up.

 Once you have installed, execute the following command: